 gg is stateful.
 Meaning, plugins (not all!) need to store additional information that is re-used for other commands.
 For example, to connect to your GitHub account might need to store a GitHub Access Token.

-NOTE!
-At the time of writing, gg requires Python 3.
+gg requires Python 3.

 The idea is that you install gg globally:

 But that’s optional, you can also just install it in your current virtual environment:

 If you don’t want to install gg and its dependencies in either the current working virtual environment or in your global system Python, you can first install pipx then once you’ve installed and set that up:

 Next, you need to install some plugins.
 See PLUGINS.rst for a list of available plugins.

 First download gg-complete.sh and save it somewhere on your computer.
 Then put this line into your .bashrc (or .bash_profile if you’re on OSX):